Northern Woods and Water Route: Saskatchewan

-Goodsoil, the approximate halfway point of the NWWR is on SK Hwy 26 6.2 km north of the NWWR en route to the Meadow Lake Provincial Park.
+Goodsoil, the approximate halfway point of the NWWR is on Highway 26 6.2 km north of the NWWR en route to the Meadow Lake Provincial Park.
 Rapid View is an unincorporated area of the RM of Meadow Lake No. 588 RM.
 The town of Meadow Lake is on the north-western shore of Meadow Lake where the AADT is approximately 1,700 to 2,500 vpd.
-Green Lake, at the intersection of SK Hwy 55 and SK Hwy 155, is at the northern tip of Green Lake.
+Green Lake, at the intersection of Highway 55 and Highway 155, is at the northern tip of Green Lake.
 Traffic volume is considerably higher west of Green River at about 900 vpd dropping to about 350 to the east.
 Between Green Lake and Shellbrook, the NWWR bears south east skirting around the western edge of the Prince Albert National Park.
 The NWWR follows the eastern shoreline of Cowan Lake until the southern tip at Big River which is just west of Delaronde Lake, and the highway volume at this point is about 1,000 vpd.
 Big River No. 555 RM provides civic administration to Bodmin.
-Debden, a village of about 350, is at the SK Hwy 55 and SK Hwy 793 junction where traffic volume is about 850 vpd to the north and around 1,200 vpd to the south of the intersection.
-Polwarth, at the SK Hwy 55 and SK Hwy 793 south junction, is a hamlet of Canwood No. 494 RM.
+Debden, a village of about 350, is at the Highway 55 and Highway 793 junction where traffic volume is about 850 vpd to the north and around 1,200 vpd to the south of the intersection.
+Polwarth, at the Highway 55 and Highway 793 south junction, is a hamlet of Canwood No. 494 RM.
 The village of Canwood, population of about 350, is located between Polwarth and the town of Shellbrook.
-Shellbrook is at the intersection of SK Hwy 55 and SK Hwy 240 where the AADT increases to about 2,000 vpd.
-At Shellbrook, the 42.5 km concurrency with SK Hwy 3 begins and the multiplex ends in Prince Albert.
+Shellbrook is at the intersection of Highway 55 and Highway 240 where the AADT increases to about 2,000 vpd.
+At Shellbrook, the 42.5 km concurrency with Highway 3 begins and the multiplex ends in Prince Albert.
 Crutwell, a hamlet of Shellbrook No. 493 RM, is located south of the NWWR, and north of the North Saskatchewan River.
 On the NWWR, at Crutwell, the traffic volume rises to about 3,100.
-As the highway approaches the city of Prince Albert SK Hwy 55 has its only divided segment, for nearly 9 km leading into a junction with SK Hwy 3 and SK Hwy 2.
+As the highway approaches the city of Prince Albert Highway 55 has its only divided segment, for nearly 9 km leading into a junction with Highway 3 and Highway 2.
 Traffic volume west of the city is about 4200 vpd, whereas east of the city the AADT drops to approximately 2,090 vpd.
 Prince Albert, on the North Saskatchewan River, is within 89.8 km of the Prince Albert National Park.